telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## `ignoreType` metadata

-Appart from the metadata described in the "Builtin metadata" section in the NGSIv2 specification, Orion implements the `ignoreType` metadata.
+Apart from the metadata described in the "Builtin metadata" section in the NGSIv2 specification, Orion implements the `ignoreType` metadata.

 When `ignoreType` with value `true` is added to an attribute, Orion will ignore the